cwise24/snopsy/docs/module2/7_reset.rst

 Reset
 ^^^^^

 Reset is a simple way to "rollback" to a previous commit.
+The down side of reset, it will remove all the commit history back to the restoral point.
 We will create a local repository and practice this.

 .. code ::